rabiyamian/DETECT/content/home/speaker.md

 <center>

 We provide information and education to general and specific audiences on elder mistreatment and DETECT.
-To request our participation, please contact us.
+To request our participation, please contact us by email.